From the moment you complete our terms of business and instruct us to advertise your property we work hard to prepare your advert.

 Yes.
 You are welcome to advertise your property for yourself.

-If you successfully let your property for yourself, outside of Marlou Property, all you need to do is let us know by calling 01453 767368 or emailing us at firstname.lastname@example.org and we cancel your advert.
-Your property will still be available to you in your online area so when your property becomes available again you can simply re-list it.
+If you successfully let your property for yourself, outside of Marlou Property, all you need to do is let us know by calling 07826 514634 or emailing us at email@example.com and we will cancel your advert.

 Sorry, no. We can only advertise on behalf of private landlords, not agents.